Dash renders web applications as a “single-page app”. When using dcc.Link

 By default, Pages checks for a directory called pages

 for your app files.
-You can changes this when declaring your Dash app:
+You can change this when declaring your

 So far, we’ve built a multi-page app where we’ve declared each page in a separate .py